 - Respect and responsibility for the individual and the group

 The Danish learning approach acknowledges that developing new ways of thinking doesn’t stand a chance in unequal systems where knowledge, systems, and opinions can’t be challenged.
-And that creative thinking, innovation and a growth mindset has very poor conditions if making mistakes is seen as failure.
+And that creative thinking, innovation, and a growth mindset has very poor conditions if making mistakes is seen as a failure.